nikhils9/p2p-swap/README.md

-# offchain-starter
+# Peer-to-Peer Swap

-A template to build Lucid &amp; Deno based Off-chain project for Cardano
+Project to faciliate peer to peer swaps on Cardano